Voice is transforming how we all search and engage online

 Thanks to smart speakers like Amazon Alexa or Google Home - voice technology has been quickly making its way into the mainstream.
 In a 2017 survey, roughly 65% who owned an Amazon Echo or Google Home stated they couldn’t imagine going back to the days before they had a smart speaker.
-Of that same group, 42% said the smart speakers had quickly become “essential” to their lives.* Researchers are predicting that in 2018, voice assistant penetration will be around 27% in the US and that by 2022, that number will reach 55%.**
+Of that same group, 42% said the smart speakers had quickly become “essential” to their lives.* As of January 2020, there are 90 Million smart speakers in US homes accounting for nearly ⅓ of the population**

 With that level of forecasted growth and adoption, it’s no wonder Voice is being touted as the “next big thing” and businesses are being encouraged to leverage Voice or miss out big.
 Similar to how the smartphone changed how the world interacts with digital content, Voice has already begun to transform how we search, engage and shop in the digital world.

 As a business offering a service or product, what does it all really mean?
 Where should you even start?
 The team at Pragmatic put together a list of common questions businesses should ask as they embark on their journey into Voice.

 By 2022, 55% of US households will have at least one smart speaker**